rnelsonchem/gcmstools/docs/install.rst

     The zipfile download button.

 From the command line, navigate the newly extracted folder and use ``pip`` to install the package.
-(In this case, *path-to-gcmstools-folder* is the location of the newly unzipped *gcmstools* folder.)
+In this case, *path-to-gcmstools-folder* is the location of the newly unzipped *gcmstools* folder.
+Be sure to put a ``.`` at the end of that pip command.

 .. code::